 The description tag is intended to be a short summary of the content found on the web page.
-While the title tag is very limited, a meta description gives you a bit more space to tell users what you’re offering, and it’s an opportunity give them a compelling reason to click through to your page.
+While the Title Tag is very limited, a Meta Description gives you a bit more space to tell users what you’re offering, and it’s an opportunity to give them a compelling reason to click through to your page.
 This is what it looks like:

-Let’s take a look at how the meta description for our 123-reg WordPress hosting page appears in search engine results:
+Let’s take a look at how the Meta Description for our VPS hosting page appears in the same search result:

 When writing title tags:

-- Title must be highly relevant to the content found on that specific page.
+• The Title must be relevant to the content found on that specific page.

-- Place important keywords and phrases close to the front of the Title Tag so they catch the eye.
+• Place important keywords and phrases close to the front of the Title Tag so they catch the eye.

-- Avoid duplication.
+• Avoid duplication.
 Each page will have a different topic so it needs to have a unique title.

-- Keep it between 50 to 60 characters or as many characters as you can fit into a 512-pixel display.
+• Keep it between 60 and 64 characters or as many characters as you can fit into a 512-pixel display.
 If you write a title that’s longer than that, it’ll get cut off, showing an ellipsis “….”.

-- Make it compelling.
-Your title tag should be appealing enough to entice visitors to click to find out more about your offer.
+• Make it compelling.
+Your title tag should be appealing enough to entice visitors to click to find out more about what you have to offer.

-- Keep your meta descriptions between 100 and 150 characters.
+• Keep your Meta Descriptions between 150 and 154 characters.
 If they’re too long, search engines will cut off the extra characters.